MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-personalize-the-ide.md

 ::: moniker range="vs-2022"

-In this how-to article, we'll customize the Visual Studio color theme.
-Then, we'll customize the colors for two different types of text in the code editor.
+This how-to article shows you how to change the [color theme](#set-the-color-theme-for-the-ide) in the Visual Studio IDE, and how to change the [font colors](#change-text-colors-in-the-editor) in the editor.

+> [!TIP]
-If you haven't already installed Visual Studio, go to the [Visual Studio downloads](https://visualstudio.microsoft.com/downloads) page to install it for free.
+> If you haven't already installed Visual Studio, go to the [Visual Studio downloads](https://visualstudio.microsoft.com/downloads) page to install it for free.

 ## Set the color theme for the IDE